The Best Way To See Reims With Kids Along

 Take a Page from WWII

-The Musée de la Reddition (Museum of Surrender) was General Dwight Eisenhower’s headquarters during the Second World War and where he received Germany’s unconditional surrender in 1945.
+One of the most interesting places to visit is the Musée de la Reddition (Museum of Surrender).
+It was General Dwight Eisenhower’s headquarters during the Second World War and where he received Germany’s unconditional surrender in 1945.
 Ike’s war room and other artifacts are a must for history buffs.

 Note: It’s on the opposite side of the train station from the town center and almost everything else you want to see.
 So if you arrive by train, it’ a good idea to start your day here.